Research and Innovation

 Clinical Study: Psychological Impact of COVID-19

-The aim of this survey is to better understand how the coronavirus pandemic and resultant restrictions/lockdown are affecting our day to day lifestyle.
+The Royal Primary Care practices are part of a collaboration group asking people to complete a short questionnaire to help better understand how the coronavirus and changing restrictions are affecting us all and the impact on our day-to-day lifestyle.
 We hope to find out what is helpful for people during this time and also what may be causing some people to be affected more than others in terms of their wellbeing.

 Clinical Trial: Evaluating potential treatments for COVID-19 in older people